Apple Pho / Shutterstock

-The intermetallic equiatomic binary alloy NiTi forms the basis of the nickel-titanium shape memory alloy (SMA) family.
-It has a moderate solubility range enabling changes in composition and alloying with other elements to modify both shape memory and mechanical properties.
+The basis of the nickel-titanium shape memory alloy (SMA) class is the intermetallic equiatomic binary alloy NiTi.
+Its moderate solubility range allows its composition to be changed, and also enables it to be alloyed with other elements to alter both mechanical and shape memory properties.

 Manufacture of Nickel-Titanium Alloys

 Several methods can be used to manufacture nickel-titanium alloys, including vacuum melting methods like:

 - Vacuum induction melting

 Due to the high reactivity of titanium, vacuum methods are generally preferred.
 However, inert atmospheres can also be utilized effectively.